epogrebnyak/lamr/README.md

 * Where to run a Python program.
 Local vs online (Colab, repl.it) installation.
 Jupyter notebooks vs plain code.
 * Language syntax.
 * Exercises.
-* Standard library and popular packages.
+* Python standard library and popular packages.
-* Asking questions right (MWE).
+* Reading documentation.
+Effective search.
+* Asking questions: 'this code doesn't work' vs an MRE.
+* New: code generation assistant (Copilot, ChatGPT, and similar)
 * Code practice at Leetcode, Codewars, and similar.